-Most of us know by now how bad the fast fashion industry is for the planet, and while many won’t forgo buying new items altogether, we can at least commit to shopping consciously.
+Most of us know by now how bad the fast fashion industry is for the planet, and while many won’t forgo buying new items altogether, we can at least commit to shopping consciously and buying sustainable fashion.

 The fashion industry is the world’s second biggest pollutant, currently accounting for around 10 per cent of humanity’s carbon emissions and 20 per cent of wastewater.

-TWAN is committed to playing our part towards a greener future, and that starts with our product.
+TWAN, as a producer of eco friendly clothing, is committed to playing our part towards a greener future, and that starts with our sustainable cotton clothing.
 Read on to discover the swaps we're making for a more sustainable wardrobe: